 A: Under normal circumstances, the placenta (the structure that transports gases and nutrients between mother and child) remains attached to the uterus until after the baby is delivered.
 If there’s a placental abruption, the placenta separates too early (while the baby is not yet delivered), jeopardizing the health of both mother and child.
-Placental abruption can causes severe bleeding in the mother.
-It can also cut off oxygen to the baby, causing hypoxic ischemic encephalopathy (HIE).
+Placental abruption can cause severe maternal bleeding.
+It can also cut off oxygen to the baby, causing hypoxic-ischemic encephalopathy (HIE).
 Even if the abruption is not initially severe, it can turn severe very quickly, requiring a rapid C-section.

 How Is a Placental Abruption Diagnosed?